Lispl-Wicht/Portaclish/emacs-sbcl-windows.md

 10. We save the file and exit ```notepad```.

-## 5. Installing Emacs and starting it for the first time and adding a subdirectory
+## 5. Installing Emacs, starting it for the first time, and adding a subdirectory

 1. We either visit a [GNU Emacs FTP Mirror nearby](http://ftpmirror.gnu.org/emacs/windows) -- which is recommended.
 Or,